“Anyone who believes that exponential growth can go on forever in a finite world is either a madman or an economist.” - Kenneth E. Boulding

 Consider the following real-life examples:

-Frank and Tom (not their real names) are both good sized, managed service providers and owners in the same city.
+Frank and Tom (not their real names) are both good sized, management service providers and owners in the same city.
 They offer the same service and have the same type of clients.
 However, Frank’s business is struggling.
 He has a high turnover and constant cash flow issues.
 He’s also stressed in his personal life and doesn’t make time for himself or his family.

 His employees aren’t happy because he’s unhappy.
 He doesn’t have a vision for his business; nor does he have any clear objectives or a management plan.
 Furthermore, he doesn’t encourage learning or foster a positive company culture.

 Tom’s IT business, on the other hand, is thriving.
 He has a happy personal life and makes time for his family.
 He keeps his finger on the pulse of his business and has clear goals, which he communicates to his employees.